B1) PCFG

 This article opens the BP3 series (Bol Processor, version 3 — see I2).
 It extends context-free grammars (L2) by adding probabilities — the fundamental mechanism that allows the Bol Processor to generate varied music while remaining controlled.

-Imagine you are writing a grammar to generate sentences in French.
-You have several ways to form a noun phrase: “le chat” (the cat), “un petit chat noir” (a small black cat), “ce vieux matou de gouttière” (this old alley cat).
+Imagine you are writing a grammar to generate sentences in English.
+You have several ways to form a noun phrase: “the cat”, “a small black cat”, “that old alley cat”.
 Technically, all these forms are correct.
-But in real life, “le chat” is much more frequent than “ce vieux matou de gouttière”.
+But in real life, “the cat” is much more frequent than “that old alley cat”.

 Result: we can not only recognize if a sentence is grammatical, but also:

-• Calculate what is the probability that it will be produced
+- Calculate what the probability is that it was produced

 In music, this idea makes perfect sense.
-A composer who improvises does not choose notes purely at random: certain progressions are more “natural” than others depending on the style.
-PCFGs make it possible to model these statistical tendencies.
+A composer who improvises does not choose notes at pure random: certain progressions are more “natural” than others depending on the style.
+PCFGs allow these statistical trends to be modeled.

 The idea in one sentence